 Learn How to Use Your Gear and Editing Apps — Lynda.com

-If you’d like access to as many training videos as possible in regard to how to use your camera equipment and editing software like Adobe Lightroom or Photoshop, I would highly recommend a subscription (they offer a free trial, too) to Lynda.com, which is now LinkedIn Learning.
-After the free trial is over, it’s a reasonable flat price that starts at $25/month and allows you to watch as many tutorials as you can.
+If you’d like access to as many training videos as possible regarding how to use your camera equipment and editing software like Adobe Lightroom or Photoshop, I would highly recommend a subscription (they offer a free trial, too) to Lynda.com, which is now LinkedIn Learning.

 What do you think is the best camera gear for your lifestyle?
 You can keep up with me at @lajollamom on Instagram.